MihirDadhich/video-player/README.md

 4. Videos should continue playing from where users left-off.

-## We can Start this app in developer mode
+## How to run this project locally

 ### `npm git pull`